benlesh/angular-shorthand.js/README.md

     });
 ```

-# Directives!
+## Directives

-Directives have been seperated up into different types of directives, as is most common in the majority of Angular projects.
+Directives have been separated up into different types of directives, as is most common in the majority of Angular projects.

-## Names are mapped as follows:
+### Name Mappings:

 - `"<some-name>"` : element directive named `"someName"`
 - `"[my-attribute]"`: attribute directive named `"myAttribute"`